-While some breeds are perennially popular, others are just starting to make their mark as what we call trending breeds.
-These are dogs that rose quickly in popularity in 2023, becoming the top trending breeds in their countries.
+While some breeds are perennially popular, others are just starting to make their mark as trending breeds.
+These dogs rose quickly in popularity in 2023, becoming the top trending breed in their countries.

 In the US, the Bernedoodle is the top trending breed.
 These lovable pups are a cross between the Bernese Mountain Dog and the Standard Poodle.
-In Canada, the adorably feisty Pomeranian takes the top spot for trending breeds.
+In Canada, the adorable and feisty Pomeranian takes the top spot for trending breeds.

 In the UK, the Lurcher is rising in popularity.
 While not a defined breed, these dogs are usually a cross between a sighthound (such as a Greyhound) and a herding dog or terrier.

-New to our ranking, and as a dog breed, the Continental Bulldog (or Conti, for short) is trending in France.
+New to our ranking and as a dog breed, the Continental Bulldog (or Conti) is trending in France.
 These pups originated in Switzerland in 2005 and became officially recognized by the Fédération Cynologique Internationale (also known as the FCI or International Canine Federation in English) in 2022.

 And last but not least, Scandinavia seems to have a case of Doodle fever: In Sweden, Labradoodles are trending, while in nearby Norway, they’re all about the Goldendoodle.